 - Note that if any employee is unable to work or telework due to one of six COVID-related medical or government orders, you are required to compensate them (and be reimbursed via IRS Form 941 or 7200) according to the requirements of the Families First Coronavirus Response Act.

-To assist with this recordkeeping and analysis, we’ve updated our spreadsheet (v4) to incorporate the FFCRA and PPP loan forgiveness.
+To assist with this recordkeeping and analysis, we’ve updated our spreadsheet (now v5) to incorporate the FFCRA and PPP loan forgiveness.
 Note that the final SBA guidance on loan forgiveness has not been released, and nearly every employer has unique situations, so you will need to adjust the spreadsheet formulas accordingly, but it’s a start!
 The instructions are on the first tab.